What Is Probation?

-People involved in the criminal justice system sometimes take for granted that everyone knows the terminology and lingo that get thrown around: Prison vs. Jail; Pretrial Conference vs. Arraignment; Probation vs. Parole.
-But, for clients who find themselves in the system for the first time (say for a drunk driving arrest, or for a drug-possession charge, or retail fraud case), they may not inherently understand all the concepts.
+People in the criminal justice system sometimes take for granted that everyone knows the lingo: Prison vs. Jail; Pretrial Conference vs. Arraignment; Probation vs. Parole.
+But, clients who find themselves in the system for the first time may not understand all the concepts.

 For most criminal charges, a guilty plea or conviction often ends up with a sentence including "probation."
-This means that the defendant will be "watched over" for a period of time to make sure he/she is compliant with what the judge orders.
-So, if a judge orders a drunk-driving defendant to complete alcohol counseling, testing, and 40 hours of community service, the defendant will often have a period of time to prove he/she can do exactly what the judge orders.
-While probation is typically in lieu of jail, sometimes the judge will order a probationary period to include a jail sentence.
+This means that you’ll be "watched over" for a period of time to make sure you’re compliant with the judge’s orders.
+If a judge orders you to complete alcohol counseling, testing, and 40 hours of community service you’ll often have a period of time to prove you can do exactly what he or she judge orders.
+While probation is an alternative to jail, sometimes the judge will order a probationary period to include a jail sentence.
 In fact, for some felony offenses, a defendant might serve a full year in jail prior to completing 2-3 years of probation.
 Other times, a judge will suspend jail time upon successful completion of probation.

-Sometimes, probation is the required vehicle for a charge reduction or dismissal.
+Sometimes, probation is required with a charge reduction or dismissal.
 For example, young offenders are often given a chance to have their charges dismissed if they complete probation.
 Likewise, first-offenders often get a "delayed probation" (pursuant to MCL 777.1) where the charge(s) will be dismissed after they successfully complete probation.

-For any criminal case in Ann Arbor or throughout Washtenaw County, please contact Dan Geherin and his firm at GLG Michigan.
+For criminal defense in Ann Arbor or throughout Washtenaw County, please contact Dan Geherin and his firm at GLG Michigan.
 We're available 24/7, and we will put our 25+ years criminal justice experience to work in protecting your interests.
 Contact Us, or call 24/7 (734) 263-2780.